flagrow/flarum-api-client/readme.md

 ### configuration

-In order to start working with the client you might need a [Flarum master key](https://discuss.flarum.org/d/1871-bypassing-flood-control/3).
+In order to start working with the client you might need a Flarum master key:

+1. Generate a 40 character random, unguessable string, this is the Token needed for this package.
+2. Manually add it to the `api_keys` table using phpmyadmin/adminer or another solution.
+---

 A basic example: